zhenglong1603/tp/docs/UserGuide.md

 Klinix serves as a digital bridge for general practitioners in smaller clinics, streamlining their administrative tasks with a focus on patient management and tracking patient visit and medical histories.<br>

-Klinix combines the speed of typing commands with a simple, user-friendly interface, so that they can quickly find and update patient information without a hassle.
+Klinix combines the speed of typing commands with a simple, user-friendly interface so that they can quickly find and update patient information without a hassle.

 **Because the smoother your workflow, the better care you can provide.**